datajerk/ctf-write-ups/bsidessf2020ctf/mentalist/README.md

 print((numbers[-1] * m + i) % p)
 ```

 This code is pretty much a cut/paste job from the article with a few changes for Python 3.
-All that was left to do was collect some numbers from _The Mentalist_ and see if this code could predict the next number.
+All that was left to do was collect some numbers from _The Mentalist_ previous run and see if this code could predict the next number.

 Output: